unframework/article-modular-front-end/manuscript/starting-point.md

 # Starting Point

-We want to do what we love - build software that does useful things, on the Web.

-We know computer science basics, are comfortable with simple object-oriented programming (OOP) and have quickly brushed up on modern web technologies available in a typical browser.
-We know JavaScript (and some other languages, because we are hip like that).
+Typical developer training provides one with basic understanding of computer science, a level of comfort with simple object-oriented programming (OOP) and some exposure to the modern web technologies available in browsers.
+There is, of course, knowledge of JavaScript, but ideally also experience in some of the other well-known programming languages, for perspective.

+Importantly, we as programmers are also taught to use software engineering patterns to manage application complexity as codebases grow and change.

-But as we dive into building things for the Web browser, we quickly discover that there isn't one clear way to do things.
-HTML and CSS are brittle and convoluted specifications, and then on top of that there are 1001 different front-end frameworks en vogue.
-Each one, naturally, has its own lingo, vocal fan-base and often a completely custom set of command-line tools.
-Showing text and pictures on screen has never seemed so complicated.
+However, as we dive into building real production software for the Web, we quickly discover that it can be trying to make sense of it all.
+HTML and CSS are brittle and convoluted, and production front-end frameworks have a steep learning curve but often still lack real-world usage advice for software of any non-trivial size.
+Best practices for code maintainability are usually left to be an undocumented "black art" even for popular tools.
+Whatever advice is out there is hotly contested and encumbered with stack-specific assumptions and preferences.

-Of course, it's not just about showing text and pictures.
-Codebases have to be maintained and added to, and a production framework helps manage code complexity to keep development speedy and reduce bugs.
-However, there is still clearly enough difference of opinion between framework writers about *how* the complexity is to be managed.
-Also, maintainability best practices are often left to be an undocumented "black art" even for popular tools.

-This entire situation has chaos written all over it, and as programmers we are wary of that in principle.
-Let's take control of all this uncertainty.
+To take control of this chaotic situation, we need to start from scratch.
+The best way to learn something is to build it.

-What we will do is get back to the core problem statements and pain points of front-end programming, and learn by tackling them from scratch.
-We will apply timeless fundamental wisdom that we learned in Software Engineering 101, as well as just an open mind and a helping of playfulness.

-The goal is not to reinvent the wheel.
-We will build up an informed perspective on choice and usage of existing production frameworks - a great way to learn something is to re-create it.
+We will start by revisiting the core problem statements of front-end programming and solve them as simply as we can.
+We will then apply well-known fundamental patterns of software engineering to factor the solution into a more maintainable state.
+By doing that we will build up an informed perspective on choice and usage of existing production frameworks.

+First, let's survey our runtime environment as well as our software engineering toolbox.

 So *what* exactly are we programming when we write front-end code?
 Where does our program run, and what are its inputs and outputs?